ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

 - ### producer-cloud-stream

-  `Spring Boot` Web Java application that exposes one endpoint at which users can post `news`.
-Once a request is made, `producer-cloud-stream` pushes a message about the `news` to Kafka.
+  `Spring Boot` Web Java application that exposes one endpoint at which users can post `news` or `alert`.
+Once a request is made, `producer-cloud-stream` pushes a message related to the `news` or `alert` to Kafka.

-  Endpoint
+  Endpoints
   ```
   POST /api/news {"source": "...", "title": "..."}
+  POST /api/alert {"level": "...", "message": "..."}
   ```

 - ### consumer-cloud-stream

-  `Spring Boot` Web Java application that listens to messages (published by the `producer-cloud-stream`) and logs it.
+  `Spring Boot` Web Java application that listens to the messages (published by `producer-cloud-stream`) and logs it.

 ## Running applications using Maven